ME-314/Farm-Bike/README.md

 with standard T-slot accessories such as brackets, corner connectors, end plates and sliding nuts.
 In addition, all the aluminum profiles were recovered from the SPOT workshop at EPFL and have been used in previous projects before ours.
 ### Drivetrain
-A transmission based on bicycle components is the optimal of the self solution to our problem.
+A transmission based on bicycle components is an optimal off-the-shelf solution to our problem.
 It offers robustness, ease of maintenance and worldwide availability at a low cost.
 The following components in the system required no modification from their retail configuration:
 - Cassette
 - Derailleur & Shifter
 - Handlebars & Stem
 - Crank set & Bottom Bracket
 - Seat post & Saddle

-The machine is designed to be used as a modular power source for various farming implements, many of which are hand cranked and operate are around 60 rpm.
-Gear ratios of the bicycle drivetrain and the sizes of the pulleys were chose in a way that allows the operator adjust the rotational speed up and down without stopping the machine.
+The machine is designed to be used as a modular power source for various farming implements, many of which are hand cranked and operate at around 60 rpm.
+Gear ratios of the bicycle drivetrain and the sizes of the pulleys were chosen in a way that allows the operator to adjust the rotational speed up and down without stopping the machine.

 The subsequent paragraph describe the design of each of the machine specific parts.
 The parts were designed to conform with bicycle industry standards such that commissioning and maintenance could be carried out by anyone familiar with common bicycles.

 #### Gear Ratios Calculation
 With the chosen cassette and chainrings and an assumed cadence of 70 rpm the output of the machine can vary between 47 and 137 rpm.
 If necessary the size of driven pulley mounted to the farming implement can be adjusted to suit.
-To simplify adapting other machinery and further development the ratio calculation spread sheet is available in the documentation.
+To simplify adapting other machinery and further development the ratio calculation spreadsheet is available in the documentation.

 ![Ratio Table](https://github.com/ME-314/Farm-Bike/blob/main/Resources/GearCalculations.png "Ratio Table")

 For the currently selected driven pulley diameter of 112 mm, this range covers the operating speed of the polenta mill and corn sheller used during testing.
 In the spreadsheet you can also see a centre-to-centre distance of 1000 mm, which gives an estimated belt length of approximately 2288 mm for the 71 mm and 112 mm pulley pair.

 #### Bottom Bracket Shell
 The bottom bracket shell attaches the standard BSA bicycle bottom bracket to the frame.
-The part is a weldment of a round bottom bracket shell recovered from a donor frame and a 40 mm $\times$ 30 mm rectangular steel tube (since this part was recovered from an existing bike frame, it's dimensions have not been chosen by us and were imposed by the donor frame, so standard bike components and dimensions).
+The part is a weldment of a round bottom bracket shell recovered from a donor frame and a 40 mm $\times$ 30 mm rectangular steel tube (since this part was recovered from an existing bike frame, its dimensions have not been chosen by us and were imposed by the donor frame, so standard bike components and dimensions).
 The part requires far less material resources than an equivalent machined from a billet and does not require specialty tooling to cut the BSA thread.
-By clicking this [link](https://github.com/ME-314/Farm-Bike/blob/main/Resources/BBS_removal.MOV), you can see how the part was recovered, separated from the frame and cleaned for our requirements (frame on the left of the video and BBS clamed on the table).
+By clicking this [link](https://github.com/ME-314/Farm-Bike/blob/main/Resources/BBS_removal.MOV), you can see how the part was recovered, separated from the frame and cleaned for our requirements (frame on the left of the video and BBS clamped on the table).
 #### Hub
-The hub forms a central part of the transmission of the machine, it the mounts the cassette and the pulley thus transmitted all of the power generated.
+The hub forms a central part of the transmission of the machine, it mounts the cassette and the pulley thus transmits all of the power generated.
 A flywheel is also mounted on the axle to smooth out the power delivery.
 ##### Pillow Block

 This part houses the main bearings and attaches to the frame.
-It is a crucial parts that maintains the alignment between that two bearing and ensures their long life and smooth operation, for this reason it is machined out of a 6061 Aluminium billet.
+It is a crucial part that maintains the alignment between that two bearings and ensures their long life and smooth operation, for this reason it is machined out of a 6061 Aluminium billet.
 Due to unavailability of appropriate stock the pillow block has been split into two pieces and pinned together.
 It features clearance holes for two M8 mounting bolts, a central bore for the axle to pass through and two counterbores for the 6005-2Z bearings.
-These deep groove ball bearings have been selected to ensure a long life span as well being easy to source.
-Low profile ball bearing often found in bicycles have specifically been discarded as their lower profile makes them more prone to premature failure.
+These deep groove ball bearings have been selected to ensure a long life span as well as being easy to source.
+Low-profile ball bearing often found in bicycles have specifically been discarded as their lower profile makes them more prone to premature failure.
 A recess has been added at the mounting between the pillow block and the aluminium profile to prevent twisting during usage.

 ##### Axle
 The large bearings allow us to use an aluminium axle without risking the keyway becoming fragile.
 The axle features 25 mm bearing seats and a key way to transmit torque to the flywheel and pulley.
 In order to mount the cassette onto the axle while avoiding complex machining operations a donor freehub body was bonded onto the axle.
 The axle was of course designed around the specific freehub body available thus the design would need to be modified in accordance with available parts.